Decathlon/sports-tracking-data-documentation/docs/041-post-activity.md

 # Add an activity

-Add a sport activity to your account
+Add a sport activity to your account.

+You can use our native format or use another format like GPX, TCX or FIT (please referer to "GPX, TCX and FIT compatibility")

 ### Request